ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-12-the-future-of-data-systems.md

 - Future data systems may integrate these cryptographic proofs for scalable, continuous integrity checking.

 👉 We should stop blindly trusting our systems — hardware and software both fail.
 True robustness comes from **verification**, **auditing**, and **end-to-end integrity checks**.
 Designing systems that continuously verify their own correctness will make them more trustworthy, maintainable, and resilient in the long run.

+## Doing the Right Thing

+In building data systems, every design choice has intended and unintended consequences.
+As engineers, we must consider how our systems affect the world and consciously decide what kind of world we want to create.
+Much of the data we handle represents people—their behavior, interests, and identities—so we must treat it with respect and uphold human dignity.

+Software engineering increasingly involves ethical decisions.
+Although ethical guidelines exist (e.g., ACM’s Software Engineering Code of Ethics), they are rarely discussed or enforced, leading to **carelessness** toward **privacy** and the **societal impact** of technology.
+Technology itself is neutral; what matters is how it’s used and its effects on people.

+### Predictive Analytics

+- Predictive analytics—one of the major trends in “Big Data”— can have serious real-world implications 🫤.
+- While predicting the weather or disease spread is harmless, **predicting human behavior** (e.g., credit risk, recidivism, or employability) directly affects **lives**.
+- Organizations often act cautiously to minimize risks, but such caution can unfairly exclude people from essential opportunities.
+- When algorithms systematically reject individuals across multiple domains, this can create an “*algorithmic prison*,” restricting basic freedoms without due process or appeal.

+#### Bias and Discrimination

+- Algorithms are not inherently more fair than humans.
+- Data-driven systems often learn and **amplify existing biases** in their input data.
+If discriminatory patterns exist in historical data, the model will reproduce and reinforce them ❗.
+- Anti-discrimination laws prohibit decisions based on protected traits (e.g., race, gender, age), but correlated features—like location—can serve as **proxies** for those **traits**.
+- Believing that biased data can yield fair outcomes is misguided; ML can act as “bias laundering,” giving discrimination a veneer of mathematical legitimacy.
+- To build a fairer future, **human moral judgment** is indispensable — data should assist decision-making, not dictate it 🫤.

+#### Responsibility and Accountability

+- When algorithms make decisions that harm people, the question arises: who is **accountable**❓
+  - Humans can be held responsible for their actions, but algorithmic decisions often lack transparency and appeal mechanisms.
+  - **Credit scores**, though imperfect, are at least **understandable** and **correctable**.
+  - ML models, however, are opaque, often using irrelevant or hidden data features, making it hard to contest unfair outcomes.
+- Predictive analytics tend to generalize based on **similarity to others**, promoting **stereotyping** and **group-based** decisions.
+- Individual errors are inevitable, as predictions are **probabilistic**, not certain. **Blind faith** in** data-driven decisions** is dangerous; we need transparency, accountability, and mechanisms to detect and correct bias.
+- Data should be used to help people, **not exploit them** — for example, targeting aid rather than selling harmful products to vulnerable populations.

+#### Feedback Loops

+- Even seemingly benign predictive systems, such as **recommendation algorithms**, can create harmful **feedback loops**.
+  - By showing users only content they agree with, systems **reinforce** polarization and misinformation, as seen in social media echo chambers influencing political outcomes.
+  - In other cases, feedback loops can trap individuals in **worsening** conditions.
+For instance, an employer using credit scores for hiring may deny opportunities to those already in financial trouble, deepening their hardship and perpetuating the cycle of poverty.
+These outcomes often stem from hidden assumptions presented as objective analysis.
+- Preventing such consequences requires **systems thinking** — examining not just algorithms but their interaction with people and society.
+- We must ask: does the system **amplify inequality** or **promote fairness**❓ Even with good intentions, we must remain alert to unintended effects.